 15. Powell, J. E.† & Zietsch, B. P.† (2011).
 Predicting sensation seeking from dopamine genes: Use and misuse of genetic prediction.
 Psychological Science, 22, 413-415.
 (IF: 4.9) PDF

 ---- Below are pre-PhD papers as a research assistant in neuroanatomy ---

-IF = ISI Impact Factor (2013)
+IF = ISI Impact Factor (2014)

-Evolutionary psychology - mate preferences and choices, mate value, physical attractiveness, intelligence, personality, sexual orientation, masculinity-femininity, sexual behaviour, and how these relate to sexual selection and the evolution of the human mind.
+I’m interested in mate preferences and choices, mate value, physical attractiveness, intelligence, personality, sexual orientation, masculinity-femininity, sexual behaviour, and how these relate to sexual selection and the evolution of the human mind.